 My dad’s death started me down the sleepless road, the separation from my husband lead me the rest of the way.
 (Read more about that here.)
 I’ve spent a lot of the last few months in a bit of a fog from lack of sleep.
 And since that night, I am sleeping.
 Thank you God for coming to my rescue and showing me the light so that my eyes could rest at night.
 What I have learn through all this is, I was preaching to my own choir about showing myself grace.
 I was wavering in my faith, so I didn’t have the grace to give myself.
 At church last week, I heard, “A troubled faith is better than no faith at all.”
 Thank you, Abigail Reinhard and Pastor Derwin Gray for speaking those words at Tranformation Church.
 Abigail’s life and her story spoke to me in ways that I didn’t even know.

 Their world rang so true to me.
 How could Christ forgive me when I walked away from my marriage?
 I don’t know how but I know he did because through my self-doubt and sadness he showed me that I am enough.
-He give me a sign.
+He gave me a sign.
 What a powerful thing to know and to feel.
 What a powerful moment.

 The rest of the week, I stopped focusing on what I couldn’t do and took pride in what I did do.
 The kitchen was little messier but man, did I enjoy an early night watching movies in bed with my little guy.
 We had a blast at the water park.
 We had a camp out in his playroom on the blow up.
 We planned a trip to the zoo but it didn’t happen.
 Normally, I would have made my little guy get up and go but when he said, “Mama, I don’t want to go to the pool or the zoo today.
 Can we just do nothing together?”
 I said “Yes, buddy we can.”
 And I turned on his beloved Amazon Prime and went to the closet and found a box from my LEGO stash and we spent half the day building legos and drawing.